perusio/drush-sql-extras/README.md

    someone else.
 No longer you have to sanitize the dump removing the email addresses from the `users` table.

-   As usual in `drush` command specific help is obtained through `drush help sql-secure-dump`.
+   As usual in `drush`, command specific help is obtained through `drush help sql-secure-dump`.

    The command **alias** is `sqsec`.